zio/zio/docs/reference/fiber/fiber.md

 In this example, the child fiber will be interrupted when the parent fiber is finished (successfully or interrupted).

+:::caution
-Note that the example above is just for educational purposes.
+The example above is just for educational purposes.
 In a real application, the `onInterrupt` callback is not guaranteed to be called just before the parent fiber finishes its execution.
 It is possible that the parent fiber will be finished just before the `onInterrupt` callback is called.
 So this example is the simplified version of the following example:

 ```scala mdoc:compile-only
 import zio._